 The growth of mobile devices has dramatically changed search.
 Your potential customers are using location-aware devices to find products and services.
 Often qualifying their search term with “near me” rather than typing a place name.

-The search engines work very hard to ensure that their results are relevant to the searcher.
-Which is why searching for “interior designer Cheltenham” will produce different search results than “interior designer Glasgow”.
+Search engines work hard to ensure that their results are relevant to the searcher.
+This is why searching for “interior designer Cheltenham” will produce different search results than “interior designer Glasgow”.

-When a visitor types your domain name into their web browser, they are taken directly to your site.
-Monitoring these sources can help identify which elements of your off-line marketing are working and how well your brand is being remembered.
+When someone types your domain name into their web browser, they are taken directly to your site.
+Monitoring these sources can help identify which elements of your offline marketing are working and how well your brand is remembered.

-There are almost a limitless number of directories on the internet, some good and some not so good.
+There are almost a limitless number of online directories, some good and some not so good.
 The Yellow Pages used to be the default place for UK businesses to advertise, subsequently replaced by yell.com.
 Referral traffic is the term used to identify visitors to your site arriving via another website (by clicking on a hyperlink).

 - Audit the website to ensure that there are no technical issues that could prevent the search engines from accessing all relevant content